Margaret O'Carroll: Life and family

 Margaret O'Carroll was the daughter of Tadhg Ó Cearbhaill, chief of Ely (Éile), and Queen of the Kingdom of Uí Failghe (Offaly).
 Much about her early life is unknown, but it is possible that, as the child of the chief of Ely, she may have been fostered by a prominent Irish family in the area.
 In the early 15th century, she married Calbhach Ó Conchobhair Failghe (Calvach O'Connor Faly, d.
 1458), chief of Uíbh Fhailghe (anglicized as Offaly).

 Calbhach was known for being an expert at raiding.
 In his obituary in the Annals of the Four Masters he is called a 'man who never refused the countenance of many, and who had won more wealth from his English and Irish enemies than any lord in Leinster'.

 Children

 Margaret O'Carrolll had a total of seven children: 5 sons (Conn (d.
 1440), Cathal (d.
 1448), Feidhlim (d.
 1451), Brian (d.
-1452) and Tadgh (d.
+1452) and Tadhg (d.
 1471)) and 2 daughters: Mór (d.
 1452) and Fionnghuala (d.
 1493).

 Her daughter Fionnghuala married twice.
 Her first marriage was to Niall Garbh Ó Domhnaill (d.
 1439), king of Tír Conaill and her second marriage was to Aodh Buidhe Ó Néill (d.
 1444).
 A poem written c.
 1425 celebrating Fionnghuala's second marriage to Aodh includes references to both her and her mother's generosity: